gabriellegall/chess_com_bi/README.md

 ### Code
 - the two Python scripts to fetch data from the API and evaluate moves using Stockfish could be improved with more modular functions, facilitating debugging and reading.
-- those two scripts could be complemented with more unit tests, using Pytest.
+- those two scripts could be complemented with more unit tests, using pytest.